adnan343/Mechine-Learning/README.md

-This is the first Mechine Learning project built by me.
+This repository will contain various Mecchine Learning models suitable for predicting different kind of datas.